Kiluan7/nightreign-storm-timer/README.md

 - Auto-progresses through all storm and shrink phases
 - Manual resume with `F1` after each Night boss
 - Click-through overlay toggle (`F5`)
-- Frameless, transparent mode for in-game use (soon)
-- Supports drag-to-move when click-through is off (testing)

 ## 🕹️ Controls